ridhuanhassan/demo-rest-api/README.md

 # demo-rest-api

-Demonstrate my knowledge on building REST API using Node JS without having to rely on any framework.
+Demonstrate my knowledge on building REST API using Node JS standard library without having to rely on any framework.

+## Intro

+This project is built entirely using pure Node JS except for test files which relies on Jest framework.

 ## Setup